moghwan/laracel-app/README.md

 This project will help you get started with a new Laravel project hosted on Vercel.
 It includes a basic setup for a Laravel project with a Vercel deployment pipeline.
 The project is setup to use:
 - PHP 8.3
 - Laravel 11
-- Supabase as a database engine
+- Serverless SQLite or Supabase as a database engine
 - GitHub actions for deployment

 The goal of this project is to provide a quick starting point as an alternative to (my case) DigitalOcean to run little projects with no cost.